xiecan2/xiecan2.github.io/index.md

 English proficiency：**CET-6: 500**

-Python/C++/Matlab, ability to use PyTorch deep learning framework with Pandas and other data analysis tool libraries.
+Python/C++/Matlab, proficient in using PyTorch deep learning framework with Pandas and other data analysis tool libraries.